August Westphal Farmstead

 The August Westphal Farmstead is a group of farm buildings located at 6430 Brighton Road near Brighton, Michigan.
 It was listed on the National Register of Historic Places in 1985.

 History

 August Westphal was born in 1833 in Germany, and arrived in this area with his parents in 1844.
-In 1853 he purchased the first 80 acres of this farmstead, and in 1855 he married Barbara Emsbery.
+In 1853 he purchased the first 80 acres of this farmstead, and in 1855 he married Friederike Wilhelmine Christiane Grundmann.
 The couple eventually had nine children.
 They originally lived in a small frame house located northwest of the present farmhouse.
-In 1868 they built a large barn on the farm, and in 1975 constructed the Italianate farmhouse.
+In 1868 they built a large barn on the farm, and in 1875 constructed the Italianate farmhouse.
 The farm prospered, and Westphal eventually owned 205 acres.

 In 1916, the Westphals retired and moved to another house, selling the farm to Conrad Seim, another German immigrant.
 The Seim family farmed the property until 1967, when the land was sold to a developer.
 The farmhouse and surrounding buildings remain on a four-acre parcel.